karam94/git-football-transfers/8 - Rebasing and merge conflicts/README.md

 Hazard
 >>>>>>> Added Hazard
 ```

-Once fixed, do a `git add .` to mark the merge conflict as resolved and then do `git rebase --continue` and continue the rebase by replaying the next commit, which is the Messi commit.

 Unfortunately we get a merge conflict again, because we solved the previous one by adding Hazard on to the line after Suarez, which is where we added Messi in this commit we are now replaying as part of the rebase.